JamesHagerty1/LiveNotes-15-112-Spring-2020-Term-Project/README.txt

 DESCRIPTION:

-LiveNotes was my Spring 2020 term project for 15-112, Fundamentals of Programming and Computer Science at Carnegie Mellon University.
+LiveNotes was my spring 2020 term project for 15-112, Fundamentals of Programming and Computer Science at Carnegie Mellon University.
 It is a versatile text editor with the look of a notebook.

 A demonstration video: https://www.youtube.com/watch?v=AvQ6pm2Kk7w&feature=youtu.be